 H.B.
-No. 360 amends the Texas Tax Code to grant appraisal review boards the authority to adjust the appraisal roll and related records when a residence homestead is sold for less than its appraised value.
-The new provision, added as Subsection (c-2), allows the appraisal review board to change the appraised value of a property to its sales price if the property qualifies as a residence homestead, the sales price is at least 10% lower than the appraised value, and the board finds that the sales price reflects the market value.
-Additionally, the bill modifies existing subsections (e), (l), and (m) to incorporate this new authority and clarify the process for property owners seeking corrections.
+No. 360 amends the Texas Tax Code to enhance the authority of appraisal review boards regarding changes to the appraisal roll and related records when a residence homestead is sold for less than its appraised value.
+The bill introduces a new subsection (c-2), allowing the appraisal review board, upon motion from the chief appraiser or property owner, to adjust the appraised value of a property to its sales price if certain conditions are met.
+These conditions include that the property must qualify as the owner's residence homestead, the sales price must be at least 10 percent lower than the appraised value, and the board must find that the sales price reflects the market value of the property.

 Statutes affected: Introduced: Tax Code 25.25 (Tax Code 25)